-The parliamentary constituency is smaller than the area above which shows the wards of Broxtowe Borough Council.
+The parliamentary constituency is smaller than the area pictured on the right which shows the wards of Broxtowe Borough Council.
 Eastwood and Brinsley lie in the Ashfield Parliamentary Constituency which is represented by Gloria De Piero.
 Broxtowe as a constituency was created in 1983 and has had three Members of Parliament returned to the House of Commons:

 1983 – 1997: Sir Jim Lester (Con)